 Rahab’s New Identity

-Rahab is still known even today as “Rahab the harlot” because this is how the bible calls her.
+Rahab is still known even today as “Rahab the harlot” because this is what the bible calls her.
 No doubt, this title is how she defined herself, and how she was defined by her community.
 Her profession, her occupation, her trade, was to sell her body to men for sex.
 In her society her profession was more acceptable than it would be in ours, we like to think, but even then she would have been looked down on – women who are easy with their favours or who sell them are despised by all, no matter what period of time or what culture they live in.
 Even today, men who have sex with as many women as they can are smiled upon benignly as just sowing their wild oats.
-But when an unmarried woman is sexually active she is called a slut, even by the very men who have sex with her or, if married, a whore.
+But when a woman is sexually active she is called a slut and/or a whore, even by the very men who have sex with her.
 Some kinder or less vulgar souls may refer to her as “a fallen woman”; but whichever term one uses, none of them are respectful or kind.

 But when Rahab put her trust in the God of Israel, her identity was no longer in her sinful lifestyle and trade, or her sexuality, but in her relationship to God.
-“Therefore if any man be in Christ, he is a new creature; behold, all things are become new” (2 Cor 5:17).
-God had put her sins out of his sight, and David describes it thus: “He hath not dealt with us after our sins; nor rewarded us according to our iniquities.
-For as the heaven is high above the earth, so great is his mercy toward them that fear him.
-As far as the east is from the west, so far hath he removed our transgressions from us” (Ps 103:10-12).
+“Therefore, if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Cor 5:17).
 Rahab feared God, therefore her sins were forgiven her; and just as Jesus said to the woman caught in adultery, he likewise said to Rahab (but in her heart by way of conviction of sin): “Neither do I condemn thee: go, and sin no more” (Jn 8:11).
 And she went and sinned no more.

 Rahab’s Remarkable Faith

-That these two spies were the second generation is evidenced by the fact that as soon as Israel had crossed the Jordan River, after the Lord had miraculously stopped its flow to enable the nation to cross over into Canaan, the first thing Joshua did was to circumcise every male.
-“And this is the cause why Joshua did circumcise: All the people that came out of Egypt, that were males, even all the men of war, died in the wilderness by the way, after they came out of Egypt.
-Now all the people that came out were circumcised: but all the people that were born in the wilderness by the way as they came forth out of Egypt, them they had not circumcised…..And their children, whom he raised up in their stead, them Joshua circumcised: for they were uncircumcised, because they had not circumcised them by the way…..And the LORD said unto Joshua, This day have I rolled away the reproach of Egypt from off you.
-Wherefore the name of the place is called Gilgal unto this day” (Josh 5:4-5, 7, 9).
+That these two spies were the second generation is evidenced by the fact that as soon as Israel had crossed the Jordan River, after the Lord had miraculously stopped its flow to enable the nation to cross over into Canaan, the first thing Joshua did was to circumcise every male because during the forty years wandering, all the males during that time had not been circumcised.
+“And the LORD said unto Joshua, This day have I rolled away the reproach of Egypt from off you” (Josh 5:4-9).

 The fear that Rahab and the citizens of Jericho experienced was justified and in the plan of God.
-Forty years before this, when God was in the midst of devastating Egypt with the Ten Plagues, he announced to Pharaoh through Moses and Aaron: “For I will at this time send all my plagues upon thine heart, and upon thy servants, and upon thy people; that thou mayest know that there is none like me in all the earth….And in very deed for this cause have I raised thee up, for to shew in thee my power; and that my name might be declared throughout all the earth” (Exod 9:14-16; see also Num 14:14; Josh 4:24).
+Forty years before this, when God was in the midst of devastating Egypt with the Ten Plagues, he announced to Pharaoh through Moses and Aaron: “For I will at this time send all my plagues upon thine heart, and upon thy servants, and upon thy people; that thou may knowest that there is none like me in all the earth….for this cause I have raised thee up, for to shew in thee my power; and that my name may be declared throughout the earth” (Exod 9:14-16; see also Num 14:14; Josh 4:24).
 So, unlike the rest of Jericho, Rahab cast in her lot with the people of God; consequently her life, and the lives of her whole family, were saved, and they lived to tell the tale.
 “By faith the harlot Rahab perished not with them that believed not, when she had received the spies with peace” (Heb 11:31).
 The other inhabitants of Jericho had the same light as did Rahab but they rejected it and tried to destroy those who did believe.
-“For whosoever hath, to him shall be given, and he shall have more abundance: but whosoever hath not, from him shall be taken away even that he hath” (Matt 13:12).

 The Development of Rahab’s Faith